Why is an outline for a resume important?

 While this is optional, if you feel your hobbies and interests will add value to getting the job, add them to your resume.

 Resume Outline: Key Takeaways

-No matter which format you decide to go with, your resume outline should ideally fit one single-sided, well-spaced page for experiences below 10 years and two-sided pages for experiences above 10 years.
+- No matter which format you decide to go with, your resume outline should ideally fit one page.

 - Always double-check the contact information you're adding in the resume outline.

 - In the professional experience section, always add quantifiable achievements and one-liner bullet points.

 - The general rule of any resume outline is to set your margins at one inch on all sides.

 - Use the reverse chronological resume format to create your resume.

 Go to Hiration career platform, which has 24/7 chat support, and get professional assistance with all your job & career-related queries.